atsushieno/uapmd/docs/design/THIRD_PARTY.md

   - tracktion_engine
     - multi-track ready
     - the licensing situation is not any better than JUCE (we need multiple layers of GPL/AGPL)
-    - the developers and the community is quite hostile against MIDI.
+    - not a safe option as the developers and the community are quite hostile against MIDI 2.0.
   - Carla
     - simple solution for single track
     - the licenses are unclear, and the core part falls into the same problem as JUCE (GPL2?
 3?)

 ## Setup Client

-- We could use webview.h (or choc::WebView)
+- We could use webview.h
+  - or we could use choc::WebView, but embedding non-Evergreen Microsoft WebView2 is a security risk.